megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 > Q: How would you simulate a random sampling of numbers?
 How would you plot that sample in a histogram?

-> Q: What is a Dataframe?
+> Q: What is a `Dataframe`?
 How would you create one from a CSV file?

 > Q: What is "tidy" data?
 The Tidyverse?
 What are "verbs" in tidy R parlance?